-Harborview bond measure leading in King County Proposition 1 results on election night
+Measure to expand, renovate Harborview Medical Center passes in King County

-A proposition to issue more than $1.7 billion in bonds for upgrades at Harborview Medical Center in Seattle was passing Tuesday night.
+A proposition to issue more than $1.7 billion in bonds for upgrades at Harborview Medical Center in Seattle passed on Tuesday night.

-King County Proposition No. 1, which would help the public hospital build a new medical tower, renovate labs and improve behavioral health services, among other things, was leading with a little over 77% of the Tuesday night count.
+King County Proposition No. 1, which would help the public hospital build a new medical tower, renovate labs and improve behavioral health services, among other things, was leading with a little under 78% of the Tuesday night count.

 Per state law, bond measures need 60% approval to pass.
-This proposition would replace an expiring levy, and tax increases would vary, year to year, with the largest occurring between 2026 and 2036.
+This proposition replaces an expiring levy, and tax increases would vary, year to year, with the largest occurring between 2026 and 2036.
 The average hike would be 8 cents per $1,000 of assessed value, and the owners of a home of median assessed value would pay about $75 per year, on average.

 There has been no organized opposition to the measure.